 Texel is a beautiful island to explore together with your dog.
 In many places where you are allowed to walk, your four-legged friend is also welcome.
 Leash rules apply on the island, we explain them here.

 On the unguarded beaches (light yellow on the map), your four-legged friend can run free.
 On the lifeguarded and nudist beaches (blue on the map) a leash obligation applies.
 Outside the breeding season, i.e. from September to March, your dog may run free on certain beach areas (purple on the map).
-From April to September, a leash obligation applies in these areas (purple on the map).
+From March to September, a leash obligation applies in these areas (purple on the map).
+Do you want to let your dog run loose on the beach?
+Then keep an eye out for seals and check carefully first to make sure there are no seals around.

 In the dune areas, dogs must be kept on a leash all year round.
 Exceptions are the areas marked in purple on the map.
-Here, dogs may only roam without a leash outside the breeding season, i.e. from September to March.
+Here, dogs may only roam without a leash outside the breeding season, which is from September to March.

 On footpaths in agricultural areas, dogs must always be leashed.
 This is to prevent dogs chasing sheep.